mahozad/cutcon/vlc-how-to.md

 https://github.com/simplex-chat/simplex-chat/scripts/desktop/prepare-vlc-linux.sh

+---

+## Setup VLC for Linux
-VLC provides installers for Windows (and macOS?) but provides just the source code for Linux.
+VLC provides installers for Windows and macOS but provides just the source code for Linux (and some installers; read below).
-List of download of installers and source code for all the versions of VLC is available here: https://get.videolan.org/vlc/ Building for linux is easy (it's just running a single command).
-To build for the linux, see https://wiki.videolan.org/UnixCompile

-Another way is to use VLC packages for the desired Linux distribution.
+### Build VLC from source code
+  - Download the VLC release archive (see the links above)
+  - extract it: `tar xJf vlc-3.0.20.tar.xz`
+  - `cd vlc-3.0.20`
+  - `sudo apt install g++ make libtool automake autopoint pkg-config flex bison lua5.2`
+  - Enable sources with either of these ways:
+    + Open *Software & Updates* app and enable the *Sources* checkbox and click close and click reload
+    + In `/etc/apt/sources.list` uncomment lines that start with `deb-src` and then `sudo apt update`
+  - `./bootstrap`
+  - Link against libraries:
+    + To link against dynamic libraries (meaning libraries installed or available on the OS):
+      `sudo apt build-dep vlc`
+    + To link statically (that is, provide the libraries along with the vlc):
+      `sudo apt install subversion yasm cvs cmake ragel`
+      `cd contrib`
+      `mkdir native`
+      `cd native`
+      `../bootstrap`
+      `make`
+  - `./configure` (make sure it executes and ends with no error)
+  - `./compile`

+### Use VLC packages/installers
-Different Linux distributions may have different package management systems.
+Different Linux distributions have different package management systems.

-The Debian and distributions derived from it (like Ubuntu (and its variants like Kubuntu, Xubuntu etc.), Mint, Kali, etc.) use a packaging format called .deb.
-The tool to deal with this format is called apt.
+Debian and distributions derived from it (like Ubuntu (and its variants like Kubuntu, Xubuntu etc.), Mint, Kali, etc.) use a packaging format called **.deb**.
+The tool to deal with this format is called **apt**.

-The RedHat (RHEL) and distributions derived from it (like CentOS, Fedora, openSUSE, etc.) use a packaging format called .rpm.
+RedHat (RHEL) and distributions derived from it (like CentOS, Fedora, openSUSE, etc.) use a packaging format called **.rpm**.

-Arch linux and manjaro use pacman for package management.
+Arch linux and manjaro use **pacman** for package management.

 The deb and rpm formats typically do not include all the required dependencies of a program.
 Instead, they just include the main program files and the instructions to download/install/use